Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 suffices.
 However, if the environment is more complex and the medic can move freely then using two continuous actions (one for direction and another for speed) is more appropriate.
-- A scalar value indicating how well the medic is doing (called **reward signals**).
+- **Reward signals** - a scalar value indicating how well the medic is doing.
 Note that the reward signal need not be provided at every instance, but when the medic performs an action that is good or bad.
 For example, it can receive a large negative reward if it dies, a modest positive reward whenever it revives a wounded team member, and a